gamma-opt/spro-notes/course/content/chapter_1/4-recourse_types.md

 # Types of recourse

-When we consider the nature of the second-stage problem, we notice that they might have particular structural features which may be used to our benefit or help us infer properties that will aid with, for example, designing specilised solution algorithms.
+When we consider the nature of the second-stage problem, we notice that they might have particular structural features which may be used to our benefit or help us infer properties that will aid with, for example, designing specialised solution algorithms.

-Specifically, leet $x$ be our first-stage decision and $\xi \in \Xi$ our random variable.
+Specifically, let $x$ be our first-stage decision and $\xi \in \Xi$ our random variable.
 Then, recall that our 2SSP is given by

 ```{math}
 \begin{aligned}